Tutorial: Azure Active Directory single sign-on (SSO) integration with Zendesk

-In this tutorial, you learn how to integrate Zendesk with Azure Active Directory (Azure AD).
-Integrating Zendesk with Azure AD provides you with the following benefits:
+In this tutorial, you'll learn how to integrate Zendesk with Azure Active Directory (Azure AD).
+When you integrate Zendesk with Azure AD, you can:

-- You can control in Azure AD who has access to Zendesk.
+- Control in Azure AD who has access to Zendesk.

-- You can enable your users to be automatically signed-in to Zendesk (Single Sign-On) with their Azure AD accounts.
+- Enable your users to be automatically signed-in to Zendesk with their Azure AD accounts.

 Adding Zendesk from the gallery

 To configure the integration of Zendesk into Azure AD, you need to add Zendesk from the gallery to your list of managed SaaS apps.